All Episodes

 Hello, Rush.

-Megadetto is from Virginia.
+Megan Didos from Virginia.

 Yeah.

-And his whole point about how in the beginning, how it was a failure, uh how Washington lost a lot of the battles and it wasn't looking good.
+And his whole point about how, in the beginning, how it was a failure, how Washington lost a lot of the battles, and it wasn't looking good, and yet how Congress supported Washington, gave him the financial support and the authority to continue the war, and we won.

-And how in that time, if we had had the same mindset that the Democrats and Liberals have today about Iraq, we would very likely still be under British control.
+And how in that time, if we had had the same mindset that the Democrats and liberals have today about Iraq, we would very likely still be under British control because we would have cut and run and never finished the battle, never finished the Revolutionary War, and would have conceded to the British.

 Wait, wait, wait.

-Uh T T was about 1130 last night on C-SPAN.
+It was about 11.30 last night on C-SPAN.

-Uh well now But the history, like you you said earlier today about the history, how Americans are ignorant of the history and how they buy into this whole liberal mindset of oh, well, 2500 dead, it's a terrible thing which would yank and run away from Iraq and I think they buy into it after five years of repeated pummeling.
+But the history, like you said earlier today about the history, how Americans are ignorant of the history and how they buy into this whole liberal mindset of, oh, we know 2,500 dead.

 That's why I stayed awake to really make sure I was seeing what I was seeing and hearing what I was hearing.

-But that see, see, this is the point.
+See, this is the point.

 I'm glad you told me this.

-Uh oh wait, Snerdley is, I take.
+Snerdley is, I take it.

 Take it back.

-Um but that'll just tell you, and he is in a tight re-election battle in his district in Connecticut, and he is a moderate Republican.
+And he is in a tight reelection battle in his district in Connecticut.

-And if he's saying these things uh about the Civil War and about the Revolutionary War, in an effort to provide historical context and being critical of the Democrats on this, it'll tell you what even his constituents in Connecticut think about this, and that is a blue state.
+And if he's saying these things about the Civil War and about the Revolutionary War in an effort to provide historical context and being critical of the Democrats on this, it'll tell you what even his constituents in Connecticut think about this.

-Wow, that is that is profound.
+Wow, that is profound.

-Well, I have another story.
+I have another story.

-Thank you, uh, George.
+Thank you, George.

 I appreciate your patience holding on today.

-The headline of the story is Endangered Republicans play down party label.
+The headline of the story is, Endangered Republicans Play Down Party Label.

-Uh Christopher Shays cites his differences with President Bush, produces a chart outlining his moderate voting record, and pledges his independence and party leaders in Congress.
+Christopher Shays cites his differences with President Bush, produces a chart outlining his moderate voting record, and pledges his independence and party leaders in Congress.

-For Shays and Simmons and other Republicans running for Congress in Democrat leaning or swing districts in November, playing down their party label and playing up their independence has become a matter of political survival in a year when Bush can be a dirty word.
+For Shays and Simmons and other Republicans running for Congress in Democrat-leaning or swing districts in November, playing down their party label and playing up their independence has become a matter of political survival in a year when Bush can be a dirty word.

-Here is uh here is Shays.
+Here is Shays.

 This would not even be a close election if there wasn't a war in Iraq.

-This president isn't doing well, and that's hurting me, said Shays, who distances himself from uh Bush but enthusiastically supports the Iraq war.
+This president isn't doing well, and that's hurting me, said Shays, who distances himself from Bush but enthusiastically supports the Iraq war.

 It's a child.